pufanyi/SC4001/docs/README.md

 Trainer metrics and checkpoints are stored under `trainer.output_dir`.
 The script also saves the processor (`AutoProcessor`) alongside the model weights.

-> Tip: use `accelerate launch ... python -m train ...` if you need multi-GPU support via Hugging Face Accelerate.
+> Tip: use `uv run accelerate launch ... python -m train ...` if you need multi-GPU support via Hugging Face Accelerate.

 ---